 Literature Review

 Khan and Toor (1990-2002) examined the “The Changes in Returns to Education in Pakistan’’.
 This model studied the variation in Marginal Rates of Return of different level of education for pay receiving employees and shows that how the particular level of education has changed over time by the better additional investment.
-The researcher showed that the increasing return at different level of education.
+The researchshowed that the increasing return at different level of education.
 In this paper, The Mean Sample and Ordinary Least Square techniques were used for estimation of the variables.
 To estimate the variables the data was use of Pakistan Integrated Household Survey 1990 to 1991 and 2001 to 2002 which was published by the Federal Bureau of Statistics.

 Khalid et al. (2002) examined the Future of Girls’ Education in Pakistan.
 Secondary date used in this paper.
 They had taken variables was progress in gross enrolment rates, % of primary teachers by gender, literacy rate, productivity growth, female and male labor force.
 They focus on the increase in the literacy rate of developing countries and they pay more attention to achieve education for all.
-Pakistan was also the part of this developmental framework.
 The conclusion of this study that in the future, the countries pay the attention to the girls’ education which increase the importance of the girls and the % in literacy also increased by the efforts of institutions.

 Nasir (2005) observed the Analysis of occupational Choice in Pakistan.
 In the determination of earnings and success in the labor market, the occupational choice plays an important role.
 Men and Women have different occupational distribution; was the main discussion in this regard.
 The model of men and women occupational choices was estimated by using the Pakistan Integrated Household Survey (PIHS) 2001-2002 data.
 They had taken variables discussed in this model was men and women salaries, labor force in the market, skills, productivity of men and female worker, wages and literacy.
 The econometric technique Multinomial Logit (MNL) used in this paper.
 The conclusion of this analysis showed that the positive outcome on the earning of the workers.